Paul Merker: Interrogation and a close escape

-In summer 1950 The Party launched an investigation against various suspects, including Paul Merker.
+In summer 1950 the SED launched an investigation against various suspects, including Paul Merker.
 What happened next can be seen in the broader international context of the Rajk show trial that took place in Budapest in 1949 and of the related Noel Field affair.
-Merker was placed under house arrest and interrogated by the "Central Party Control Commission" ("Zentrale Parteikontrollkommission" / ZPKK).
-There were questions about a long conversation he had had with Noel Field in Mexico, back in the summer of 1945, at a time when the US Communist Party had been unable to confirm Field's "reliability".
+Merker was placed under house arrest and interrogated by the Central Party Control Commission (ZPKK).
+There were questions about a long conversation he had had with Noel Field in Mexico, back in the summer of 1945, at a time when the American Communist Party had been unable to confirm Field's "reliability".
 Merker's flight to Mexico was evidence that he was mistrustful of the Soviet Union.
-Along with Willi Kreikemeyer, Leo Bauer, Bruno Goldhammer, Lex Ende and Maria Weiterer, on 22 August 1950 Paul Merker was excluded from The Party.
+Along with Willi Kreikemeyer, Leo Bauer, Bruno Goldhammer, Adolf Ende and Maria Weiterer, on 22 August 1950 Paul Merker was excluded from the party.
 Even though the interrogators of the ZPKK had identified Merker as the most heavily implicated of this group, he was not - unlike Kreikemeyer, Bauer and Goldhammer - arrested once he had been excluded from the party, because President Pieck (who himself still retained the trust of Stalin) had intervened on his behalf.

 Life in the political fast lane did not resume, however: Merker was sent to live in a small town called Luckenwalde, and here he was given an "HO" restaurant to run.